-Cappadocia is not the 3rd best place to do hot air balloon in the world for no reason.
-It is certainly a must do activity even if you are afraid of heights.
-The views that the valley has to offer will be remebered for ever (and I mean it)
+Cappadocia is not the 3rd best place to do hot air balloons in the world for no reason.
+It is certainly a must-do activity even if you are afraid of heights.
+The views that the valley has to offer will be remembered forever (and I mean it)

-On a serious note though, your experience about any country will be very specific to you so go out there and make the best of it.
+On a serious note though, your experience with any country will be very specific to you so go out there and make the best of it.